omkarakatta/diftrans/README.md

 differences-in-transports estimator is printed as a message.
 To save this result in `dit`, we use `save_dit = TRUE`.

-Thus, the differences-in-transports estimator is 61% at an optimal bandwidth of 2.
+Thus, **the differences-in-transports estimator is 61% at an optimal bandwidth of 2**.

+#### Sampling Variability

 Often times, the data will be a sample from a population, and sample variability is enough to cause differences between distributions.
 To account for this discrepancy, we can increase the bandwidth to ignore transfers of mass between nearby values of the support.

-While Daljord et al. (2020) offer a disciplined way to determine what the appropriate bandwidths are, for simplicity, we will suppose that there will not be any sampling variation with a bandwidth greater than 3.
+While Daljord et al. (2020) offer a disciplined way to determine what the appropriate bandwidths are, for simplicity, we will suppose that there will not be any sampling variation with a bandwidth greater than 1.

-    d_a <- 3
+    d_a <- 1

     dit <- get_results(pre_main = pre_treated, post_main = post_treated,
                        pre_control = pre_control, post_control = post_control,